arnolddevos/syndicus/README.md

 Tasks are assumed to return `Result<(), Error>` where `Error` is an error type used throughout the application.

-Communication, other than errors is assumed to be via a `Syndicate<Message>` so tasks return unit, normally.

-In in this design, `Message` and `Error` follow different paths and are handled separately.
+Task input/output is assumed to be via a `Syndicate<Message>`.
+In this design `Message` and `Error` follow different paths and are handled separately.
 Tasks can be managed in sets (`JoinSet`) as they all have the same result type.